 Why this manual?

 This manual is the result of many years of clinical social work practice and research with families, children, and youths affected by neurological illness.
 While much attention is paid to the person with ALS and their adult family member/caregivers, children and youths are often voiceless, despite experiencing much of the same shock, sadness, caregiving, and grief as their adult counterparts.
-Over the years, families have asked me and other clinicians many of the questions posed in this manual.
-How do I talk to my children about my illness?
+Over the years, families have asked me and other clinicians many of the questions posed in this guide.
+How do I talk to my children about ALS?
 How do I help them understand the disease?
 How do I talk about the care they are providing?
 Where do I go for support, education, and guidance?

 Who should read this manual?

-The manual was created primarily for families living with ALS, including parents, grandparents, siblings, and other family members.
-Moreover, it was also created to support the many school-based and health care professionals who work with families affected by ALS.
-The goal of this manual is to help families start answering many of the above questions, as well as to offer support and suggestions for professionals assisting with families affected by ALS.
-A key theme throughout this manual is communication-how to do it, maintain it, and include it in everyday life.
+This resource was created primarily for families living with ALS, including parents, grandparents, siblings, and other family members.
+The goal is to help families start answering the above questions, as well as to offer support and suggestions for professionals assisting families affected by ALS.

+A key theme throughout this guide is communication-how to do it, maintain it, and include it in everyday life.

-What is included in the manual?
-This manual draws on current research and clinical practice.
-Specifically, much of the data and all of the quotes come from the national study of families and ALS conducted by the University of Wisconsin-Milwaukee and The ALS Association.
-While the manual is comprehensive, it is not meant to be the final answer to every question concerning families and ALS.
+What is included in this manual?

+This guide draws on current research and clinical practice.
+Specifically, much of the data and the quotes come from the national study of families and ALS conducted by the University of Wisconsin-Milwaukee and the ALS Association.
+While this guide is comprehensive, it is not meant to be the final answer to every question concerning families and ALS.
 Indeed, we anticipate more questions over time.
-However, we hope that families use this manual as a reference for questions encountered in engaging with and supporting children and/or grandchildren.
+However, we hope that families use this as a reference for questions encountered in engaging with and supporting children and/or grandchildren.

 Who are children and youths?

-This manual addresses how to talk with young children as well as older youths.
+This resource guide addresses how to talk with young children as well as older youths.
 We use both terms "children" and "youths" to include all young people in the family.
 However, we do not place an age limit, as children can be as young as 1 or 2, while youths may be over 18, yet still be at home assisting in care.

-This manual was not a singular process.
-It could not have been accomplished without the steadfast support from the ALS Association national office and numerous chapter staff who offered invaluable edits and clinical insights.
-We want to particularly thank the extraordinary families and youths who participated in the ALS family study and the families who answered the call to send in their family photos.
-Participating in research and sharing their photos is a gift to this manual-highlighting the love, compassion, and intense desire of families living with ALS to do all they can to support the children and youths.
+This resource was not a singular process.
+Indeed, we are on the second edition, including most up to date research and programs.
+It could not have been accomplished without the steadfast support from the ALS Association staff and leadership who offered invaluable edits and clinical insights.
+We want to particularly thank the extraordinary families and youths who participated in ALS family research and the families who answered the call to send in their family photos.
+Participating in research and sharing their photos is a gift to this manual-highlighting the love, compassion, and intense desire of families living with ALS to do all they can to support their children and youths.